timetospare/cash-first-leaflet/README.md

 You can link entries in the Step 2 and Step 3 tables to more than one location.
 This is useful for example if you have a national service (e.g. Shelter).
 Instead of duplicating the row, you can just attach it to more different areas.

+To add links to the top of the page (e.g. to the leaflet, poster or translations of these), add a row to the "Links" table.
+Make sure the "Name" field is the same as the other tables (e.g. "angus", "aberdeen", "tower-hamlets" etc).
+Each column in this table (if a value exists) will show up as a link button.
+The text on this button will be the column title (e.g "Poster" or "Leaflet"), and the link it goes to will be the value in the cell.
+Each link will open in a new tab.

 ## Language codes:

 `const languageNames = { en: "English", es: "Spanish", fr: "French", bn: "Bengali", ur: "Urdu", ar: "Arabic", pl: "Polish", ro: "Romanian", fa: "Farsi", sk: "Slovakian", gd: "Gaelic", bg: "Bulgarian", ps: "Pashto", ae: "Ukrainian", zh: "Chinese (简单)", "zh-CHT": "Chinese (繁體)", };`